 Just like OTL, we have a Mullins v.
 Coca-Cola case.

 Two of the Unabomber's victims IOTL, James V. McConnell and Hugh Scrutton have been combined (at least the attacks anyway) into Original Character Murray Fishbein, "owner of a personal computer store in Sunnyvale, California".

 "February 1986: Of AIDS and the Philippines" ends with Defense Secretary Juan Ponce Enrile (with help from Lt.
 Colonel Gregorio Honasan) enacting a coup which results in him declaring himself being the Philippines' sovereign government.

 Election Night: The posts concerning the 1984 presidential election and the 1985 congressional election.

 The Eighties: Duh.
 Although, it's been hinted that this timeline may go past this decade.note The occasional glimpse into the future aside, that is.
-Those were used to explain about past events in this timeline; we have yet to actually have a post explaining the world past the eighties.
+Those were used to explain about past events in this timeline.

 Andrew: Spoiler: this will be the last year for which that holds true.